-- borrower.
-If the modification is not in writing, Servicer shall provide the borrower with a written summary of its terms, as promptly as possible, within 45 days of the approval of the modification. - 8.
-Servicer shall not instruct, advise or recommend that borrowers go into default in order to qualify for loss mitigation relief. - 9.
+- 8. Servicer shall not instruct, advise or recommend that borrowers go into default in order to qualify for loss mitigation relief. - 9.
 Servicer shall not discourage borrowers from working or communicating with legitimate non-profit housing counseling services. - 10.
 Servicer shall not, in the ordinary course, require a borrower to waive or release claims and defenses as a condition of approval for a loan modification program or other loss mitigation relief.
 However, nothing herein shall preclude Servicer from requiring a waiver or release of claims and defenses with respect to a loan modification offered in connection with the resolution of a contested claim, when the borrower would not otherwise be qualified for the loan modification under existing Servicer programs. - 11.
 Servicer shall not charge borrower an application fee in connection with a request for a loan modification.
 Servicer shall provide borrower with a pre-paid overnight envelope or pre-paid address label for return of a loan modification application. - 12.
 Notwithstanding any other provision of this Agreement, and to minimize the risk of borrowers submitting multiple loss mitigation requests for the purpose of delay, Servicer shall not be obligated to evaluate requests for loss mitigation options from (a) borrowers who have already been evaluated or afforded a fair opportunity to be evaluated consistent with the requirements of HAMP or proprietary modification programs, or (b) borrowers who were evaluated after the date of implementation of this Agreement, consistent with this Agreement, unless there has been a material change in the borrower's financial circumstances that is documented by borrower and submitted to Servicer. - I. Proprietary First Lien Loan Modifications. - 1.
 Servicer shall make publicly available information on its qualification processes, all required documentation and information necessary for a complete first lien loan modification application, and key eligibility factors for all proprietary loan modifications. - 2.
 Servicer shall design proprietary first lien loan modification programs that are intended to produce sustainable modifications according to investor guidelines and previous results.
-Servicer
+Servicer shall design these programs with the intent of providing affordable payments for borrowers needing longer term or permanent assistance.

-Casse 1:12-cv-00361-RMC Document 1-6-1 Filibel034124122 Fixage 122 of 290
+Case 1:12-cv-00361-RMC Document 1-3-1 Filec034/24/122 Page 12B of 238